weareplanet/commercetools-planet-integration/README.md

 #### Steps to run the application locally

-1. Befor run the project you need provide all enviroment veriables into app.
+1. Before run the project you need provide all enviroment veriables into app.
 For making it, you need create `.env` and provide all necessary values from [Enviroment configuration](#enviroment-configuration) or you can simply rename `.env.example` to `.env` and fill with correct values.
 2. Run the app.

 `npm run start:local-dev`